Process Addiction Assessments - A Guide to Behavioral Addiction

 Handheld devices make it much easier for people to be connected to the internet.
 According to the Pew Research Center, 86% of Americans use mobile devices to connect to the internet.
 This includes those who are:7

-- online every day – 92%
+• Online every day – 92%

-- online almost all the time – 32%
+• Online almost all the time – 32%

 Internet Addiction

 When individuals spend so much of their time online that it interferes with their daily lives, internet addiction may be present.
-A person needs help if going online or wanting to go online becomes more important than work, school, or loved ones, close relationships.
+A person needs help if going online or wanting to go online becomes more important than work, school, loved ones, or close relationships.

 Social Media Addiction